easonwong-de/Adaptive-Tab-Bar-Colour/README.md

 ## Works well with

-1. <a href="https://addons.mozilla.org/firefox/addon/darkreader/">Dark Reader</a> (recommend turning on "use system color scheme")
+1. <a href="https://addons.mozilla.org/firefox/addon/darkreader/">Dark Reader</a> (recommend turning on “use system color scheme”)
 <br>

 ## Incompatible with